geometalab/osmaxx/README.md

 To remove a symbol, just delete the corresponding lines in the `osmaxx_v1_definition.yml`.

-Then execute *Generating the font*.
+Then follow the instructions in section [Generating the font](#generating-the-font) below.

 ### Create initial yml/move the entire symbols to another range

 Edit `yaml_generator.py` and set the (new) start_number, ie. `start_number = 0xE000` for the `user defined range`.

-Then follow the instructions below, *Generating the font*.
+Then follow the instructions in section [Generating the font](#generating-the-font) below.

 ### Generating the font